FGPE-Erasmus/clientside-rule-processing/README.md

-This project is work in progress, some features may not work as expect
+This project is work in progress, some features may not work as expected